Classwood specialises in finely crafted Tasmanian timber products, located at Ross in the Tasmanian midlands.

 Ross is a classified historic town, just under a 90-minute drive north of Hobart (121 km) and one-hour drive south of Launceston (78 km).

-Art & Culture Carpark History & Heritage Pet Friendly Shop Wheelchair access World Heritage
+Art & Culture Carpark Family Friendly History & Heritage International Pet Friendly Shop Wheelchair access World Heritage